 When you consider that most OTA’s make between 15% to 30% commission on every hotel reservation, you can imagine the type of revenue these companies can generate.
-For a quick reference, Booking Holding’s market cap is $79B, Expedia's is $16B.
+For a quick reference, Booking Holding’s market cap is $90B, and Expedia's is $17B.

-With that kind of size and influence, is it any wonder that Expedia and Booking Holdings are among the largest ad spenders on Google.
-They have as much as 50% of their profit to spend on marketing, to attract the attention of hotel shoppers.
+With that kind of size and influence, is it any wonder that Expedia and Booking Holdings are among the largest ad spenders on Google?
+They spend as much as 50% of their profit on marketing, all aimed at attracting hotel shoppers.

 And they’re very good at it.

 One of the tricks they use is to make you think you’re getting a better deal than everyone else.
 To accomplish this, they’ll show you comparable rates among their sister companies.
-For example, when booking a hotel on Expedia, their room rate will be compared to the same room on Travelocity or Orbitz.
-But all they’re doing is comparing rates between OTAs under the same umbrella.
+For example, when booking a hotel on Expedia, their room rate will be compared to the same room on Travelocity or Orbitz (OTAs owned by Expedia).
+So you may assume they showing you a competitor's rates, but all they’re doing is comparing rates with OTA's they control.
 It’s really not a true comparison.
 And with rate parity, you’re still not going to see any significant savings on room rates anyway.

 If they’re not comparing rates among their sister companies, you’ll often see OTAs give you a comparison against the “rack rate,” or the maximum price for a category of rooms.
 Unless you’re showing up at a hotel and are desperate for a room, nobody pays the rack rate.
 But when they offer their “discounted” rate next to the rack rate, it appears like you’re getting a great deal.